Emergency Vet Clinics in Sydney

 Based on the diagnosis, immediate treatment may be needed.
 This can include medications, fluid therapy, oxygen therapy, or wound care.

 Step 4.
-Specialised Surgery or Scans
+Advanced Surgery or Scans

 Medical procedures may be required for severe cases, with emergency surgery often the option for life-threatening conditions.
 For complex cases that require more investigation, an MRI or CT scan may be needed.